Last updated: 21 June 2026

 fraud or security indicators.

-We will try to stop the order, but cancellation cannot be guaranteed once processing, packing or dispatch has begun.
+We will try to stop the order, but cancellation cannot be guaranteed once processing, packing, fulfilment or dispatch has begun.

-If an order is successfully cancelled after payment has been captured, we will initiate the applicable refund promptly.
+If an order is successfully cancelled after payment has been captured, we will issue the applicable refund.

 -